 The IRS has ruled that LLU and LLUH-SB qualify under Section 501(c)(3) of the Internal Revenue Code (IRC) and are therefore not subject to income taxes for activities related to their exempt programs.
 Management is not aware of any event that would cause the University to be disqualified in operation.
-LLU had no unrecognized tax benefits at June 30, 2021 or 2020.
+LLU had no unrecognized tax benefits at June 30, 2022 or 2021.
 The University files an exempt organization return and an applicable unrelated business income tax return in the U.S. federal jurisdiction and with the California Franchise Tax Board.

-For LLUH-SB, for the years ended June 30, 2021 and 2020, no provision for unrelated business income tax is required.
-LLUH-SB had no unrecognized tax benefits or liabilities at June 30, 2021 or 2020.
-LLUH-SB files an exempt organization return and applicable unrelated business income tax return in the U.S. federal jurisdiction and with the California Franchise Tax Board.
+For the years ended June 30, 2022 and 2021, no provision for unrelated business income tax for LLUH-SB is required.
+LLUH-SB had no unrecognized tax benefits or liabilities at June 30, 2022 or 2021.
+LLUH-SB files an exempt organization return and an applicable unrelated business income tax return in the U.S. federal jurisdiction and with the California Franchise Tax Board.